External Debt in Brazil

 Brazil - External Debt

-Our panelists are still taking into account the most recent revisions.
-The latest LatinFocus Consensus Forecast projects a current account deficit of 1.4% of GDP in 2019.
-For 2020, panelists expect the current account deficit to widen to 1.6% of GDP.
+The latest LatinFocus Consensus Forecast projects a current account deficit of 2.8% of GDP in 2020.
+For 2021, panelists foresee a current account deficit of 2.9% of GDP.

 Brazil - External Debt Data